-These health care professionals work closely with your physician in the clinic.
+These health care professionals work closely with your transplant oncologist.
 There are two types: physician assistants (PAs) and advanced registered nurse practitioners (ARNPs).
-They help provide and coordinate your treatment and can see you independently from your physician.
-They also help manage the effects of your disease and treatment.
+They help provide and coordinate your treatment and can see you without your physician.
+They also help manage any effects of your disease and treatment.

-Your nurse manages your care alongside your physician..
-They also assist with procedures and treatments.
+Your nurses manage your care alongside your physician.
+They also help with procedures and treatments.
 Nurses are resources for you and your caregiver.
-They answer questions and help with a wide range of topics, like how to cope with side effects or get other services you need at SCCA.
+They can answer questions on a wide range of topics, like how to cope with side effects or get other services you need at Fred Hutch.